 - Personal possessions

-Covers the cost to repair or replace your belongings, furniture, electronics, and other personal possessions
+Provides coverage for the cost to repair or replace your belongings, furniture, electronics, and other personal possessions

-Covers for injuries and damage to properties of visitors
+Helps cover for injuries and damage to properties of visitors

 - Additional Living Expenses

-Covers for bills incurred when the rental house is deemed uninhabitable or is undergoing reconstruction.
+Helps with the bills incurred when the rental house is deemed uninhabitable or is undergoing reconstruction.
 This will include temporary hotel bills, groceries, and food.